-A. The Israeli food industry is highly centralized; approximately 40 percent of all the retail sales are products coming from the four largest companies: Tnuva Ltd., Strauss Group Ltd., Osem and the Central Company for Beverages Distribution (Coca-Cola).
+A. The Israeli food industry is highly centralized.
+Approximately 40 percent of all the retail sales are products coming from the four of the largest companies: Tnuva Ltd., Strauss Group Ltd., Osem, and the Central Company for Beverages Distribution (Coca-Cola).
 Israeli companies produce some foreign brands of food products under license with the rights to market within specific geographical regions.
-Though small firms have been largely pushed out of the market, recent regulation designed to deconsolidate the market is giving them more favorable treatment.
+Though small

-- B. The Israeli government is trying to bring new players into the market by issuing import permits and duty-free quotas to smaller companies and importers.
+- firms have been largely pushed out of the market, recent regulation designed to deconsolidate the market is giving them more favorable treatment. - B. The Israeli government is trying to bring new players into the market by issuing import permits and duty-free quotas to smaller companies and importers.
 Policymakers hope that increased competition will put downward pressure on prices and reduce the cost of living. - C. An ecosystem of start-up incubators and investment funds focused on health and food technologies from the farm-to-the-fork (agriculture, processing, packaging, consumer products) has developed in Israel in the last few years.
-The Kitchen and Foodlab Capital are two examples of Israeli private-sector start-up incubators and venture capital that help support the commercialization of new technologies and companies. - D. The Israeli government is implementing new labeling regulation that require warning labels on foods deemed high in sodium, fat, and sugar.
-Specified products will be marked with a red front of pack label. - E. Multinational companies (Nestle, Danone, Uniliver, PepsiCo and others) are often in joint investments with Israeli investments. - F. Israeli manufacturing companies export kosher food products to Jewish and Israeli communities worldwide.
-In 2018, Israel's food and beverages exports were under one billion dollars.
+The Kitchen and Foodlab Capital are two examples of Israeli private sector start-up incubators and venture capital that help support the commercialization of new technologies and companies. - D. Multinational companies (Nestle, Danone, Uniliver, PepsiCo, and others) are often in joint investments with Israeli investments. - E. Israeli manufacturing companies export kosher food products to Jewish and Israeli communities worldwide.
+In 2020, only 4 percent of the Israeli food processors' annual revenue was from export, while only 3 percent the beverage and tobacco industry's annual revenue was from export.